hirosystems/stacks.js/docs/feature-guides/sign-messages.md

 ## Initiate session

-Users must authenticate to an app before they request message signing.
-Users can install an authenticator like [the Hiro Wallet](https://www.hiro.so/wallet/install-web).
+Users must be authenticated before they can sign a message from your app.
+Users can install an authenticator (e.g. a wallet) like [Leather](https://leather.io/) for that purpose.

-See the [authentication guide](https://docs.hiro.so/build-apps/authentication) before proceeding to integrate the following message signing capabilities.
+See the [authentication guide](https://docs.hiro.so/build-apps/authentication) before integrating the following message signing capabilities.

 ## Prompt to sign a message